Reduce your gas turbine total cost of ownership

 The resistance of an air filter device or system has long been recognised to influence the gas turbine power output and heat rate through increased differential pressure.
 It is generally accepted that high inlet resistance forces the gas generator to do more work as it compensates for inadequate airflow.

 It is also recognised but difficult to quantify, that the ingestion of sub 5 micron (μm) particulates, which impinge on the LP compressor blades, cause a ‘fouling’ phenomena which in turn further deteriorates the engine efficiency.
 To elaborate on what is not readily quantifiable; it is a direct relationship between the type of environment, levels of contamination, particle size/distribution in relation to the degree of fouling and consequential loss of efficiency in real life situations.

 What has become apparent to some machine users who have increased the efficiency of their air intake filter systems is that a higher system resistance has had little negative impact.
 More importantly, the consistent cleanliness of the compressor has reflected in a significant improvement in all round performance of the gas turbine.
 In other words, compressor fouling appears to be more influential in the health, life and economics of the engine than inlet resistance.

 EPA class filters remove sub-micron sized particles and droplets using proven techniques of particle attraction and diffusion.
-A major component of this technique is the air speed past the fibers and the diameter of those fibers.
+A major component of this technique is the air speed past the fibres and the diameter of those fibres.
 This means that a lower air-stream velocity will result in improved particle removal efficiency.
-Optimum filter media areas are determined by testing and it is recognized that pleat shape and size contribute greatly to the overall performance of the filter.
+Optimum filter media areas are determined by testing and it is recognised that pleat shape and size contribute greatly to the overall performance of the filter.